ernest-bruce/human-internet/free_humanity/free_humanity.md

 · knowing how to operate what is under their control (their trucks), and how to interact with things that are not under their control (traffic), is how truck drivers provide the best overall service and earn good reputations by taking cargo between origin and destination locations on time

 the **human·internet**, like a highway system is to a truck driver, would offer a federated and distributed environment that entities who work with personal·information could use to provide their services
-· this humane environment, would comprise several humane platforms that offer storage, social, community, and professional services to people
+· this humane environment, would comprise several humane platforms that offer storage, social, community, and professional services
 · with people sharing their personal·information thru privacy·focused, secure platforms, companies would compete based on merit, not by holding personal·information hostage
-· they could offer *aggregated·services* that provide compelling experiences
+· they would offer *aggregated·services* that provide compelling experiences
-· people, free to move seamlessly between aggregated·service·providers, would choose the one that best satisfies their needs and wants, not the one that has the most users, or where their data lives
+· people, free to move seamlessly between aggregated·service·providers, choose the ones that best satisfy their needs and wants, not the one that has the most users, or where their data used to live
 · this is how *true competition* on the internet looks like

 the human·internet could also be a great vehicle through which the power the internet behemoths have can be slowly transferred to the people whose data has fueled the success of such entities